Cochlear nerve: Cochlear nuclear complex

-Each of the three cochlear nuclei are tonotopically organized.
+Each of the three cochlear nuclei are organized to sort sound according to a specific spacial arrangement.
+As such, sound frequencies detected by the cochlea are transmitted electrically to specific positions in the cochlear nuclei.
 The axons from the low-frequency region of the cochlea project to the ventral portion of the dorsal cochlear nucleus and the ventrolateral portions of the anteroventral cochlear nucleus.
 The axons from the high-frequency region project to the dorsal portion of the anteroventral cochlear nucleus and the uppermost dorsal portions of the dorsal cochlear nucleus.
-The axons from the intermediate frequency region project to intermediate targets, such that tonotopy is preserved between the cochlea and the cochlear nuclei.
+The axons from the intermediate frequency region project to intermediate targets.
+Through this process, a spatial representation of sound is created by electrical nerve impulses through the cochlear complex.